 - Guide 1: How to Remove Loda Trojan from Windows.

-- Guide 2: Get rid of Loda Trojan from Mac OS X.
+- Guide 2: Get rid of Loda Trojan on Mac OS X.

-- Guide 3: Remove Loda Trojan from Google Chrome.
+- Guide 3: Remove Loda Trojan in Google Chrome.

 - Guide 4: Erase Loda Trojan from Mozilla Firefox.

 - Guide 5: Uninstall Loda Trojan from Microsoft Edge.

 - Guide 6: Remove Loda Trojan from Safari.

 - Guide 7: Eliminate Loda Trojan from Internet Explorer.